bergerbd/bergerbd.github.io/_pages/home.markdown

 classes: wide
 ---
 Starting in April 2024, I will be working as an interim professor at the [University of Rostock](https://www.uni-rostock.de/en/).
-There I will hold the interim professorship in the [software engineering department](https://se.informatik.uni-rostock.de/home/).
+There, I will hold the interim professorship in the [software engineering department](https://se.informatik.uni-rostock.de/home/).
 Until then, I am a lecturer at the [Computer Engineering Group](https://www.tuhh.de/es/ce.html) at the [Institute of Embedded Systems](https://www.tuhh.de/es/home.html).
 The institute belongs